lightning/bolts/01-messaging.md

 After decryption, all Lightning messages are of the form:

-1. `type`: a 2-byte big-endian field indicating the type of message.
+1. `type`: a 2-byte big-endian field indicating the type of message
-2. `payload`: a variable-length payload that comprises the remainder of the message and that conforms to a format matching the `type`.
+2. `payload`: a variable-length payload that comprises the remainder of the message and that conforms to a format matching the `type`

 The `type` field indicates how to interpret the `payload` field.
 The format for each individual type is defined by a specification in this repository.